MolecularTeam/AugHyE/README.md

 ## Notes on Reproducibility

-This environment is tested with:
+This environment is tested with the following **key packages

-CUDA 11.8

-Python 3.10
+- Python 3.10

-PyTorch 2.1.0
+- PyTorch 2.1.0 (CUDA 11.8)

-Torch_geometric
+- Torch_geometric

-dgl
+- dgl

 ## Experiments:
 You can simply test run the AugHyE test code by using the following command: